openmrs/openmrs-contrib-addonindex/README.md

 IntelliJ IDEA has nice support for Spring Boot: you can create a Run Configuration for the Application class.

-To run at the command line:
+To run at the command line (from the root of this project, where pom.xml is):

     > mvn clean verify
     > java -jar target/addonindex-1.0-SNAPSHOT.jar